 Critical Thinking This involves us holding our truths up to the light of others’ understandings.
 It helps us find our blind spots.
 Critical thinking skills can be taught.
 They move us away from stereotype, hierarchy and judgement.
 They move us towards an open-minded discernment that values difference.
 This enables us to claim our many identities and be cool with others claiming theirs.
 Also known as criticality, and consciousness raising, critical thinking advances social justice.
 It is included as a Well Now way markers under the more everyday term ‘curiosity’

 Dietitians for Social Justice

 A UK-based group of dietitians and others who are passionate about ensuring work around food and health builds a fairer, safer world for all.
 We want to support and educate ourselves and others as we work together for change across the whole food web.
-We believe that bringing ‘social justice thinking’ to nutrition talk changes how we think about wellbeing, kindness and equality and that this will influence the conversations we have in other areas of life too. link to website or pdf.
+We believe that bringing ‘social justice thinking’ to nutrition talk changes how we think about wellbeing, kindness and equality and that this will influence the conversations we have in other areas of life too.

 Discovery Model (of eating distress)

 The discovery model of eating distress explores troubled eating in ways that question the culturally prescribed notions of a linear trajectory of healing that culminates in becoming free of eating disorder symptomology.
 It recognises the dangers of inadvertent ableism in narratives of ‘cure’.
 It situates eating distress within a broader movement of activists challenging mainstream perspectives on mental distress and draws on insights from the UK Recovery In the Bin movement, the concept of unrecovery, and Mad Studies.

 “#DTMH is a community of academics, administrative staff and students at UCL, committed to righting racialised wrongs in our workplace and in the wider world.”
 From: http://www.dtmh.ucl.ac.uk